Skip to content

 3. Response DTO extends AggregateResponseDto — encodes the invariant at the type level (same contract as import responses; see the Aggregate Responses section above).

 Adding a lookup GET is a permission change and must be reviewed as such: the entity key, scope, and @AggregateResponse() together determine exactly who can call the route and what they receive.
-The @AggregateResponse() bridge is expected to be replaced by the planned scope-groups refactor (ClickUp 86c8rqer6); GET /rooms/types and GET /academic-years have a small migration surface when that lands.
+A potential future refactor would collapse the three orthogonal sub-resource markers (@RequireScope singular, @AggregateResponse, @AppliesPolicy vs @RequireRoles) into one "sub-resource route" classifier — see docs/analysis/sub-resource-decorator.md for the simplification opportunity.
+Not currently planned.

 Applied to (keep this list current): - GET /rooms/types@RequireScopes(EntityKey.ROOMS, 'read') + @AggregateResponse() - GET /academic-years@RequireScopes(EntityKey.ACADEMIC_YEARS, 'read') + @AggregateResponse() - GET /curricula/presets@RequireScopes(EntityKey.CURRICULA, 'read') + @AggregateResponse()